hoanglongplanner/blog/src/20231009-unitystyleguide-v4/hoanglongplanner - Unity Engine Style Guide V4.md

 ```

 ## Public Variable
-Public means public, meaning it use mainly in external class for reference, rarely use in their own creation class
+Public means public, by design it should mainly use in external class to reference variable & functions, rarely use in their own creation class

 ```c#
 private int i32_number;